 When looking for approved gas containers, you’ll learn that a jerry can is the most common option.
 This gasoline can is, in fact, popular in the army and in regular households.

 Jerry cans are made of pressed steel or plastic and are usually separated into four colors depending on the contents.
 The following colors and their uses are:

 - Red for petrol or any flammable liquid

 - Green for oil or any combustible liquid

-If you wanna save a few trips from the gas station or gas tank, a fuel caddy might just be the perfect gas container for you.
-Its electric pump and hose also make refueling your bug-out vehicle fast and convenient.
+If you wanna save a few trips to the gas station or gas tank, a fuel caddy might just be the perfect gas container for you.
+Its electric pump and hose also make refueling your bug out vehicle fast and convenient.

 This portable tank stores fuel well, too.
 With its load capacity, you’ll have enough to fill your gas-powered tools or vehicles just in case there’s a loss of supply when the power grid goes down.